CloudCannon/documentation/_overview/tour.md

 Select the **Drafts** group and open the **Second Blog Post** draft.
 The draft opens in the *Content Editor*, a distraction-free WYSIWYG editor that saves to Markdown.

+Draft posts are hidden on the live site until published.
+To publish the draft:

-Make edits to the main content and front matter.
+1. Make final edits to the main content and front matter
-Select **Publish Post** in the top right to push the draft live.
+2. Select **Publish Post** in the top right

-Published posts can also be updated inline with *Visual Editor*.
+Make future changes to published posts with the *Content Editor* or inline with the *Visual Editor*.
 {: .info}

 ![Content Editor](/img/overview/content-editor.png){: .screenshot srcset="/img/overview/content-editor.png 800w, /img/overview/content-editor@2x.png 1600w"}